SUSE/scf/tooling/mb-chart-assessment/README.md

 This also enables effective use from within a CI system, checking for and processing only new charts as they are added to the stable.

-All files and directories used by the script will be placed into the sub directory `_work/mb-chart-assessment` of the git repository root.
+All transient files and directories used by the script will be placed into the work directory.
+The same is true for results.

 During operation the script will print progress information to its standard output.